pirl-unc/stig/doc/manual.md

 If you find a bug in STIG, please report it.
 To ensure the problem exists in the most current version of STIG, you may download the latest version at https://github.com/vincentlaboratories/stig

-Bug report can be filed under the project page on GitHub.
+Bug reports are welcome and can be filed under the project page on GitHub.

 ### 9.2 Known issues/limitations